 \subsection{Stable stripe phase in a range of $t'$}

 In the main text, our study focuses on the model with $t'=-0.3$.
-Here, we demonstrate in Fig.~\ref{AFig:stripe_tprime} that the stripe phase at slightly larger doping concentration remains stable over a wide range of $t'$ from $-0.1$ to $-0.3$.
+Here, we demonstrate in Fig.~\ref{AFig:stripe_tprime} that the i-stripe phase remains stable over a wide range of $t'$ from $-0.1$ to $-0.3$.
 In the cases of $t'=-0.1$ and $-0.2$, we observe spin and charge stripes exhibiting similar wavelength and characteristics as those in the $t'=-0.3$ model.
 However, for larger $t'=-0.4$ case, while the charge density profile remains in stripe patterns, the spin stripes break into many smaller domains, suggesting potentially new bidirectional phases in the large negative $t'$ region.
-Conversely, for $t'=0$ case (the pure Hubbard model), no evidences of stripe orders is observed even with $m$ up to 36000 DMRG block states; hence tt would be intriguing to investigate the properties of converged ground-state of the $t'=0$ Hubbard model on wider diagonal square lattice in the future work.
+Conversely, for $t'=0$ case (the pure Hubbard model), no evidences of stripe orders is observed even with $m$ up to 36000 DMRG block states; hence it will be intriguing to investigate the properties of converged ground-state of the $t'=0$ Hubbard model on wider diagonal square lattice in future work.

 \end{widetext}